 From my backyard, I watched the rising sun cast a subtle beam of light over an expanse of golden tassels of corn.
 With great joy, my senses consumed the beginnings of the new day.
-Within an hour or so, I will exit this wonder to enter a world filled with poverty, sadness, anger, intolerance, and selfishness.
-I hunger for the same taste throughout the day but it is elusive but every so often, I return to the mornings wonder.
-Lord, come down; let your glory bless, let love ripple through me to those in need.
+Within an hour, I will exit this wonder to enter a world filled with poverty, sadness, anger, intolerance, and selfishness.
+I hunger for the same early morning taste throughout the day, but it is elusive.
+Fortunately, every so often, I return to the wonder without tying.
+Lord, bless me with Your Glory by awakening me more frequently so that Your love can ripple through me for those in need.

 17 He came down with them and stood on a level place, with a great crowd of his disciples and a great multitude of people from all Judea, Jerusalem, and the coast of Tyre and Sidon.

 20 Then he looked up at his disciples and said:

 “Blessed are you who are poor,

 21 “Blessed are you who are hungry now,